ooni/spec/backends/th-007-nwcth.md

 The Probe will test all the endpoints indicated by the test helper.

+We assume that the Probe can reach the test helper.
+The companion spec for the Probe should define what happens when this assumption is false.

 ## Semantics

 This section defines the messages of the New Web